Building a Full-Stack File Upload System with Laravel, Vue.js, and S3

 }

-Adjust the max size and mimes types based on your needs.
-I kept it to 10MB here, but I've worked on projects requiring 100MB+ video uploads — just make sure your php.ini settings allow it:
+Adjust the max and mimes based on your needs.
+I kept it to 10MB here, but I've built systems that handle 100MB+ video uploads.
+For files that large, you'll want chunked uploads with queue processing instead of this standard approach.
+Just make sure your php.ini matches whatever limit you set:

 upload_max_filesize = 100M